 Sewer and manholes

 There is an inspection program to detect illegal connections to the sewerage system and to identify maintenance needs.
-Council also relies on community cooperation to maintain house service lines – which are the owners’ responsibility – and ensure that house stormwater drainage is not diverted into the sewers.
+We also rely on community cooperation to maintain house service lines – which are the owners’ responsibility – and ensure that house stormwater drainage is not diverted into the sewers.

-It’s essential that Council has access to sewers for maintenance.
+It’s essential that we has access to sewers for maintenance.
 This access is via manholes that are often located on private property.
 It’s important that owners do not cover manholes.

 To help protect against overflows occurring inside a house, each property must have a gully trap.
 Make sure there aren’t any objects placed on these, as it will affect how well they work.

-If there is a sewer overflow from a manhole or blockage in a Council sewer main, report this to Council on (02) 4350 5555.
+If there is a sewer overflow from a manhole or blockage in one of our sewer mains, please report this immediately on 4350 5555.

 Sewer is treated at six treatment plants, each servicing its own local area.
 These are located at: